mingyuan/cassandra/README.md

 # demo
-this is a test Ã·Ωª
+this project provide some useful demo.